stvnfrancisco/gallery_tracker/README.md

 This app will allow the user to add galleries and artworks to a database, and add artworks to the galleries.

+To run this app in your browser: bash/terminal:
+1.) guest$ bundle
+2.)
+Open postgres in the terminal and run psql in another tab.
+3.) guest$ rake db:create
+4.) guest$ rake db:migrate
+5.) guest$ rake db:test:prepare
+6.) guest$ ruby app.rb
+In browser run localhost:4567

 Built using Ruby ver.: ruby 2.2.2p95 (2015-04-13 revision 50295) [x86_64-darwin14]

 Please Bundle install the following Gems: 'sinatra' 'sinatra-contrib' 'rspec' 'capybara' 'pry'